Undoing Changes

 BASH

-git checkout -b hotfix
+git checkout -b soup-recipes

-git add my_file.txt
+git add soups/tomato-soup.md

-git commit -m "Third commit"
+git commit -m "Finish instructions"

 git status